 Pross thought she had a straightforward research question to solve.
-A widowed bookseller keeping things running on her own, Pross has taken on a research project to help ends meet.
-All she wants to do is help her client discover the truth about the stories of a hidden hoard on the family estate in Norfolk.
-But the Research Society she knew through her late husband has changed, and the only person who shows any interest in helping her is Ibis Ward.
+A widowed bookseller, she took on the project to help make ends meet.
+All she has to do is help her client uncover the truth about the stories of a hidden hoard on the family estate in Norfolk.
+But the Research Society she knew through her late husband has changed, and the only person who will speak to her is Ibis Ward.
 And he's rather prickly about it.

 Magician’s Hoard is a standalone romance of 67,000 words with a happy ending (no cliffhangers) and the world’s most adorable hedgehog.
 The Mysterious Charm series explores the magical community of the British Isles in the 1920s and can be read in any order.